kubernetes-csi/csi-driver-smb/README.md

  - supported agent OS: Linux

 # About
-This driver allows Kubernetes to use [azure file](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) volume
+This driver allows Kubernetes to use [azure file](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-introduction) volume, csi plugin name: `csi-azurefile`

 # Prerequisite
  - To ensure that all necessary features are enabled, set the following feature gate flags to true: